improbable-research/keanu/docs/docs/lorenz-example.md

 ![Lorenz equations](https://wikimedia.org/api/rest_v1/media/math/render/svg/5f993e17e16f1c3ea4ad7031353c61164a226bb8)

-Rather than performing a single timestep and then calculating the most likely value of the coordinates, you'll to perform several timesteps at once and then calculate the most likely value.
+Rather than performing a single timestep and then calculating the most likely value of the coordinates, you'll perform several timesteps at once and then calculate the most likely value.

 Let's define 10 timesteps as a window, and calculate the probable values at the end of every window.